QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

-corresponding to the distribution of the gluon energy density, number density and the screening mass as a function of gluon momentum.
-To factor out the dilution due to expansion, we normalize all of them by the total gluon number density $n$.
-In addition, we display in \Fig{fig:plotcombkzprlfig1} the bottom-up evolution in an anisotropy-occupancy plane.
-(A simulation with smaller initial anisotropy $\xi_0=4$ is shown by a dashed line.)
-The lines in \Fig{fig:plotcombkzprlfig2} correspond to different times $\tau Q_S \approx 1,10,10^3$, which are represented by the identically colored points in the diagram \Fig{fig:plotcombkzprlfig1} and labeled with roman numerals I-III.
+For 't~Hooft coupling $\lambda=N_c g^2=1$ and initial anisotropy $\xi_0=10$, we show in \Fig{fig:plotcombkzprlfig2}(a-c) the evolution of the gluon distribution (integrated over the spherical angle) with different momentum weights.
+The three panels correspond, respectively, to the distribution of the gluon energy density $d\e/dp$, the number density $dn/dp$, and the screening mass $dm_g^2/dp$ as a function of gluon momentum.
+To factor out the dilution due to expansion, all of these quantities are normalized by the total gluon number density $n$.
+The lines correspond to different times $\tau \,Q_S \approx 1,10,10^3$.

-\begin{enumerate}[(I)] \item We can see in \Fig{fig:plotcombkzprlfig2}(a-c) that at early times $\tau Q_S \approx 1$ the hard $p>Q_S$ modes dominate both energy and particle number, and even have significant contributions to the screening mass.
-In \Fig{fig:plotcombkzprlfig1}, we also see the increase of anisotropy and the decrease in occupancy.
-However the slope of anisotropy increase differs from \Eq{eq:anisocc} in the first stage of bottom-up thermalization and is somewhat dependent on the choice of initial conditions (c.f. case with $\xi_0=4$).
-As we will discuss in see \Sec{sec:scaling}, it is only for very small values of the coupling that one obtains quantitative agreement with bottom-up scaling.
+We see that at early times $\tau \,Q_S \approx 1-10$ the hard $p>Q_S$ modes dominate both the energy and particle number, and even have significant contributions to the screening mass.
+At very late times ($\tau Q_S\approx 10^3$), the particle number and the screening mass are completely dominated by the soft sector, but there is still a noticeable contribution to the energy density from the modes with $p>Q_S$.

-\item We observe that typical occupancies drop rather quickly below unity and that the screening mass is completely dominated by the soft sector.
-The anisotropy no longer increases, and indeed even decreases slightly, while both energy and particle number distributions hardly change.
-This trend is shown in \Fig{fig:plotcombkzprlfig2}(a-b).
-The second stage of bottom-up thermalization is reached somewhat faster than what the naive parametric estimates would suggest.

-Finally, the gluon number shifts towards lower momentum in the middle panel of \Fig{fig:plotcombkzprlfig2}.
-Because the soft sector is more isotropic than hard gluons, this shift in particle number also marks the start of a sharp reduction of anisotropy and the onset of the third stage of the bottom-up thermalization.

-\item Although the dilute hard modes still contribute significantly to the energy density, the balance shifts towards more populous soft modes, whose occupancy is steadily increasing as the system isotropizes, as seen in \Fig{fig:plotcombkzprlfig1}.
+It is interesting to compare the momentum distributions in \Fig{fig:plotcombkzprlfig2} to the anisotropy and occupancy evolution in \Fig{fig:plotcombkzprlfig1} (which is a kinetic theory extension of the lattice computation in \Fig{fig:Attractor}).
+We mark the times $\tau \,Q_S\approx 1,10,10^3$ with a diamond, a circle, and a triangle, respectively, on the $\lambda=1, \xi_0=10$ simulation trajectory (blue solid line).
+We observe that typical occupancies drop rather quickly below unity and see a slight increase of anisotropy as it happens.
+However the slope of the anisotropy increase is different than the naive expectation in the first stage of bottom-up thermalization and is dependent on the choice of initial conditions.